2012 Delhi gang rape and murder: Public discussions about violence against women

 Observers agree that the victim's ordeal has brought a change to public conversations about women's issues, with men joining in the discussions as well.
 A young woman who had taken part in the protests at the time of the rape said a year later, "A welcome change is that the taboo on discussing rape and sexual violence has been broken.
 The protests brought debates and discussions to our homes."
 She also said that since the rape and protests the media is now providing coverage of sexual violence.
 However, she saw "absolutely no change in the rape culture and related brutality.
 The streets are not safe.
 Teasing and catcalling or worse are to be found everywhere.
 Sexual harassment in public places as well as inside the home is still rampant."
 She added, "I do acknowledge, however, that a year is too less to undo what patriarchy has done over centuries.
 It is too embedded in our homes, our institutions and in our laws.
 The police may be a little more receptive, but it is not out of a sense of duty but out of the fear of censure".

+Women in urban spaces in India yet feel unsafe.
+They report needing to wear clothing that covers their bodies in order to "make them feel safe".
+Public officials and commentators in India often claim that women who wear "skimpy" clothing and go around partying with other guys "invite these attacks" and thus cannot claim it is rape.
+In reality, the majority of women actually do not wear Western clothing in public because of the fear of provoking sexual assault.

+The discussion surrounding women's attire "provoking assault" is described as victim blaming by government officials, social commentators, men, and even other women.
+As society and the Indian government have not been able to successfully address the root of the issue, women resort to strategies to feel safe.
+Some of these "strategies" include ignoring sexual commentary, avoiding direct eye-contact with men, dressing more modestly, and "refrain[ing] from going out at night".
+This has escalated to women avoiding public spaces altogether including public transportation, feeding into the expectation that women should stay at home and that they belong there.
+Critics claim that these avoidance tactics are just a band-aid solution to a much deeper issue relating in victim-blaming and lack of accountability for men in Indian society.

 A poll in October 2017, the first of its kind in the world, which was published by Thomson Reuters Foundation, found that Delhi was the fourth most dangerous city in the world for women and it was also the worst city in the world for women when it came to sexual violence, rape and harassment.